Shallom196/Data-Governance-Framework/README.md

 # Data-Governance-Framework
-# StandardCo Data Governance Framework
+# ImagineeringCo Data Governance Framework

 ## Project Overview
-This repository contains a comprehensive data governance framework developed for StandardCo, a fictional retail company by Shallom Soyombo.
+This repository contains a comprehensive data governance framework developed for ImagineeringCo, a fictional retail company by Shallom Soyombo.
 The framework demonstrates implementation of data governance best practices, policies, and procedures.

 ## Repository Structure